 This article explains you how to do this in a step-by-step guide:

 - Go to File (or start Virtual Surveyor).

 - Click New.

-- Select if you want to save your project.
+- Set the directory where you want to save your project.
 This can be on your Dropbox or on a local drive.

 - Specify a Project Name.

 - Select the appropriate template for your project.

 - Click Create Project